 As for Applicants who were not able to obtain grants, – There was huge interest in the programme from the outset, and as many as 1317 project outlines were submitted in the first stage.
 This meant that there was a lot of competition.
 The organisations that did not succeed this time are welcome to take part in the second call for thematic projects.
 We will be announcing the call at the end of November.
 Also, our “sister” fund, the Active Citizens Fund – Regional Programme, will be launched next year.
 It will be providing grants for similar activities conducted in locations other than Warsaw – Sylwia Sobiepan says.

 The Active Citizens Fund – National Programme is financed by the EEA Financial Mechanism, using funds from Iceland, Liechtenstein, and Norway.
 The Programme subscribes to the universal values specified in the TEU: respect for human dignity, freedom, democracy, equality, the rule of law, and respect for human rights, including rights of persons belonging to minorities.
 The aim of the Programme is to provide support for social organisations in Poland, strengthen the civic society and civic activity, and empower vulnerable groups.
-In Poland, the Programme is run by a consortium of three organisations, which are the Stefan Batory Foundation (consortium leader), the “Shipyard” Centre for Social Innovation and Research Foundation, and the Academy of Civic Organizations Foundation.
+In Poland, the Programme is run by a consortium of three organisations, which are the Stefan Batory Foundation (consortium leader), the Shipyard Foundation, and the Academy of Civic Organizations Foundation.

 The results of the call for projects can be found HERE.